vigetlabs/colonel_kurtz_ex/README.md

       mix ecto.gen.migration add_content_to_posts
       ```

-  3. `EctoBlocks` expects the underlying field to be a `:map` which is implemented as a `jsonb` column in Postgres.
+  3. `CKBlocks` expects the underlying field to be a `:map` which is implemented as a `jsonb` column in Postgres.

       ```elixir
       # priv/repo/migrations/<timestamp>_add_content_to_posts.exs